IntrapreneurAI/lendlogic-v3.4/prompt.md

 ---

-## 4. Final Notification
+## 5. Final Notification

 Conclude the process by summarizing the outcome:

-`"All companies have been enriched and stored in Supabase.
+`"All companies have been enriched and analyzed.
 The deal memo is ready for decisioning.
-I triggered [X] fallbacks and applied [Y] high-risk flags during the process."`
+I triggered [X] fallbacks and identified [Y] contextual risk flags during the process."`